 It is much easier to detect the source of the leaks if the engine has been cleaned thoroughly.
 Oil tends to move downwards and back on the engine surfaces.
 This is due to gravity and the air moving past the engine.

-Oil leaking from the engine crankcase or the redrive will be the same color as the oil used in the fuel mix, not black.
-It could be a leak in a crankshaft seal but this is not as common as a leak in a redrive seal or from the fill plug.
+Oil leaking from the engine crankcase or the redrive (if there is one) will be the same color as the oil used in the fuel mix, not black.
+It could be a leak in a crankshaft seal but this is not as common as a leak in a redrive seal or from a fill plug.
 Engine oil is thinner than the heavier oil used in the redrive.
 As the oil from both the redrive and the engine has not been burned (run through the engine), it is hard to tell them apart.
-The easiest way to tell the difference is to remove the redrive and pressure test it (about 5 PSI) or to heat it with a heat gun (see two paragraphs down).
+The easiest way to tell the difference is to remove the redrive and pressure test it (about 5 PSI) or to heat it with a heat gun (see test with pressure on this page).
 If there are no leaks in the redrive, the source of the leak is likely a bad crankshaft seal.
 Leaks in the redrive must be repaired promptly.

-If the oil from the leak is black and icky, it is a leak from the exhaust port or from the cylinder head.
+If the oil from the leak is black and icky, it is a leak from the exhaust port (most of the time) or from the cylinder/head joint (more rare).
 The oil gets black from having been burned (run through the engine).
-Leaks from the redrive, the carburetor, the base of the cylinder, and the crankshaft seals will be clear.
+Leaks from the redrive, the carburetor, the base of the cylinder, and the crankshaft seals will always be clear.